PooleLab/MD-Phylogeny/README.md

 - Folder and file setup: Create a main directory containing necessary scripts and a subdirectory specifically for PDB files.
 > [!IMPORTANT]
 > **PDB Naming Convention:** Each PDB file should be a single-chain structure with the format ```PDBID_chainID.pdb``` or ```PDBIDchainID.pdb``` (e.g., 1abc_A.pdb, 1abcA.pdb).
-- Create phylogeny: Run the GesamtTree.py script on the specified folder to generate a structural phylogeny based on the PDB files
+- Create phylogeny: Run the GesamtTree.py script on the specified folder that contains all ```.pdb``` files of the structures to generate a structural phylogeny
   ```
   python GesamtTree.py <FolderName>
   ```

-Then, molecular dynamics is used to generate alternative conformations, which can then be sampled randomly to build alternative trees for bootstrap support in phylogenetic analyses.

 ## 3. MD simulation set-up
 MD setup prepares a molecular system for simulation, ensuring it is physically and realistically configured.